writethedocs/www/docs/2014/blog/announcing-venue-and-ticket-sales.rst

 Announcing EU Venue, Early Bird Tickets, Initial Speakers and Sponsors
 ======================================================================

-We're excited to share the latest developments on Write the Docs EU.
+We are excited to share the latest developments on Write the Docs EU.
-We will be hosting the conference at the fantastic headquarters of `Prezi`_.
-They have been kind enough to let us use their event space for our inaugural EU event.
+Prezi is kindly letting us use their event space for our inaugural EU event, and we are hosting the conference at the fantastic `Prezi`_ headquarters.

 Along with that,
-we are announcing early bird tickets, our first speakers, and our first sponsors.
+we're announcing early bird tickets, our first speakers, and our first sponsors.

 Venue: Prezi's House of Ideas
 -----------------------------

-Prezi's aptly named Budapest headquarters, the `House of Ideas <http://retaildesignblog.net/2013/05/13/prezi-office-by-minusplus-budapest-hungary/>`_, serves as our 2014 venue.
+Prezi's Budapest headquarters,
+the `House of Ideas <http://retaildesignblog.net/2013/05/13/prezi-office-by-minusplus-budapest-hungary/>`_, serves as our 2014 venue.
 The House of Ideas boasts unique architecture,